drone/docs/install.rst

 Proxy Server
 ------------

+NOTE: using a proxy server is not required or recommended.

 When using Nginx to proxy traffic to Drone, please ensure you have version 1.3.13 or greater.
 You also need to configure nginx to proxy websocket connections: